 - Fully fenced and totally stocked, lacking wilderness appeal

 Pilanesberg has a typically hot summer (October to April).
 But as this is the region’s Wet season, the heat tends to get softened by afternoon rains.
-Everything gets reversed in the Dry season or winter (May to September), when the rain vanishes along with the heat.
+Everything is reversed in the Dry season or winter (May to September) when the rain vanishes along with the heat.
 In fact, it can get pretty cold when the sun disappears from the sky.
 The humidity stays low year-round.

 During the Wet season (October to April), the precipitation and high season crowds can dampen your spirits, even if the park is at its greenest.
 The weather and the tourists are much tamer in the drier months (May to September).
 The animals are also easier to spot then amidst the depleted vegetation.

 Want to Visit Pilanesberg GR?

 Pilanesberg Safari Reviews

 - Expert Rating